Trade Show Tips from Bigfoot

 1. It’s Possible to be BIG and Still Not be Seen.
 All too often, exhibitors are told that an island exhibit will get them more leads, more traffic, and more attention.
 But a poorly executed island with bland graphics and a confusing floor plan is much worse than a well-designed inline.

 2. Mystery has Its Allure.
 Bigfoot knows the benefits of the tease.
 Revealing teaser information before the show about a new product or service creates anticipation from customers and the press.
 Apple is the master of this technique.
+So is Bigfoot.
 Being coy with a well-crafted marketing campaign before the show has its benefits.

 3. Tap into Your Followers.
 You won’t see Sasquatch sending press releases or typing a Twitter message.
 His followers do all the work.
 They have websites, Facebook pages, and a television show that keeps our big hairy friend in the news.
-Now occasionally, a rogue “fan” will damage the Bigfoot brand name with a silly stunt, but that’s an acceptable risk with any loosely organized group.
+Occasionally, a rogue “fan” will damage the Bigfoot brand name with a silly stunt, but that’s an acceptable risk with any loosely organized group.
 Even then, the real followers rally around the brand and repair any damage.

 4. Spend Your Marketing Money Wisely.
 Technically, Bigfoot doesn’t spend any money, at least that we know.
 But that doesn’t prevent him from getting maximum exposure.
 He’s got a TV show (Finding Bigfoot) and a website (www.bfro.net).
 Your trade show marketing doesn’t have to be expensive.
 Planning is crucial.
 You can maximize your marketing by working with those who have a shared interest.
-For example, teaming up with other exhibitors on a prize that would be too expensive for one company, but not for five or six.
+For example, team up with other exhibitors on a prize that would be too expensive for one company, but not for five or six.
 Then create a theme or event that gives everyone more foot-traffic and exposure.

 5. Training.
 After all these years why hasn’t a Sasquatch been captured?
 Training.
-There are no stupid or unprepared Bigfoots.
+There are no unprepared Bigfoots.
 They know how to respond to nearly every situation, whether it’s a sudden encounter with Boy Scouts or a deer hunter.
 Exhibitors who “arrive” at their booth without adequate training and who do not know how to respond to most show floor situations will fail.
 Unfortunately, it’s the most controllable part of any trade show marketing program . . . and most exhibitors simply “wing it.”

 6. Leave Your Mark.
 What’s the point of participating in a trade show if you don’t leave your mark?
 Bigfoot routinely leaves the big three: foot prints, hair, and scat.
 It shows he’s been there and people take notice.
 No one is advising you to leave the “big three” at your next show, but making a lasting impression is critical to your company’s success.
 Is your message clear?
 Does it show how your company can solve a potential client’s problem?
 How do you engage the attendees in the booth?
 And, finally, are you following up on all leads after the show?